Email Copywriting is the backbone of your email marketing campaign.

 Their habits, decisions, their financial situations, economic situations – everything changes.

-Then you also see how pandemic has changed the market and how grandly it impacted the purchasing habits of buyers.
+Then you also see how the pandemic has changed the market and how grandly it impacted the purchasing habits of buyers.

 All this explains why you need to consistently check what works and what doesn’t before you go completely in.